CleidsonBruno/challenge-amigo-secreto/README.md

 ## 📝 Licença

 Este projeto está sob a licença MIT.
-Consulte o arquivo LICENSE para mais informações.